Call today to schedule: 1 (435) 655-9076

 • Truth: Proper surface preparation is crucial for achieving a high-quality paint job.
 This can include cleaning the walls, repairing holes or cracks, sanding rough areas, and applying primer.
 Skipping these steps can lead to paint peeling, bubbling, or not adhering properly, resulting in a finish that looks unprofessional and may require more frequent touch-ups or redoing.

-3. Myth: The Paint Color on the Swatch Will Look Exactly the Same on Your Walls
+3. Myth: The Paint Color on the Swatch Will Look the Same on Your Walls

 • Truth: The color of paint on a swatch can look quite different when applied to a large area and viewed under different lighting conditions.
 Various factors, including natural light, artificial lighting, and surrounding colors (from flooring, furniture, etc.), can influence how a paint color is perceived.
 It’s always recommended to test a color in your space by applying a small sample on the wall and observing it at different times of the day.

-4. Myth: One Coat of Paint is Always Enough
+4. Myth: Two Coats of Paint is Always Enough

-• Truth: While some paints advertise “one-coat coverage,” the truth is that achieving a uniform and fully saturated color often requires at least two coats.
+• Truth: While some paints advertise “one-coat coverage,” the truth is that achieving a uniform and fully saturated color often requires at least two coats, and sometimes a primer is required.
 This is especially true when painting over a darker color with a lighter one, or when aiming for a finish with depth and richness.
 Additionally, multiple coats ensure better durability and longevity of the paint job.
+In addition we’ve found that most paint projects that fail come down to the first coat, which is usually the primer.

 Professional painting contractors emphasize the importance of considering these truths to avoid common pitfalls and ensure a successful interior painting project.
 Understanding the realities behind these myths can lead to better decision-making and ultimately, a more beautiful and satisfying outcome.